acusworth/Java8Learning/README.md

 ## How to Run

-Currently the gradle project isn't setup correctly.
+The there two ways to execute this work.
+Debug way and Gradle.

+To use Gradle:

+There are two tasks:
+- `gradle build` to generate the class files
+- `gradle run` to execute the main class

-To run you must execute the HelloWorld Class, like so:
+To debug you must execute the HelloWorld Class, like so:

 1. Open the project into InteliJ IDEA or Eclipse.
 2. Locate the HelloWorld Class under src/main/java/hello.
+3. Create a breakpoint somewhere in the main function to stop at.
-3. Right click on the HelloWorld Class and Run the main function.
+4. Right click on the HelloWorld Class and Debug the main function.